-At the direction of the Chief he will encourage troops to attend all council camporees and to camp with their troop and to attend Camp Bob Hardin.
-He should coordinate getting camping promotional information to each election team so they can give it out at unit elections.
-He should encourage all brothers to promote scout camping.
+At the direction of the Chief, this person will encourage troops to attend all council camporees and to camp with their troop and to attend Camp Bob Hardin.
+He/she should coordinate getting camping promotional information to each election team so they can give it out at unit elections.
+This person should encourage all brothers to promote scout camping.